dji-sdk/Onboard-SDK/Onboard_API_Doc/en/FlightControlExplain.md

 3 parts of control inputs can be used to control the movement of the UAV including horizontal control, vertical control and yaw control.
 Each part has several sub modules.

-The flag can be divided into 8 bits:
 <table>
 <tr>
   <td rowspan="5">Control mode byte</td>